vladmandic/automatic/README.md

 For full details see [Docs](cli/README.md)

 ### Troubleshoot
-If you're using a cpu only or you encountered this error `RuntimeError: "LayerNormKernelImpl" not implemented for 'Half'` using an AMD GPU , you should head on to `webui.bat` and add the following line `set COMMANDLINE_ARGS=--skip-torch-cuda-test --precision full --no-half` , directly under the line `set ERROR_REPORTING=FALSE`
+If you're using a cpu only or you encountered this error `RuntimeError: "LayerNormKernelImpl" not implemented for 'Half'` using an AMD GPU , you should head on to `webui.bat` and add the following line `set COMMANDLINE_ARGS=--no-half` , directly under the line `set ERROR_REPORTING=FALSE`

 <br>